Quantcast

 Looking at someone else's results is a huge no-no when you start out on this journey.

 To begin with, it's super likely and pretty much inevitable that your body is going to respond to your new vegetarian lifestyle completely differently than how your friend's body responds to hers.
 And if looking at someone else's results makes you feel down about yourself or that there's no way you're doing it right, please stop.
-The main key is to do what's best for you and your body and making necessary changes however you see fit.
+The main key is to do what's best for you and your body and make necessary changes however you see fit.

 If you need to add fish or chicken every so often, go for it, but do it with a plan.
-Our bodies aren't cookie cutter, and neither is this process.
+Our bodies aren't cookie-cutter, and neither is this process.
 But knowing what's best for you and sticking with your own journey will get you the results you need.

 Featured image by Shutterstock